Also covering RGB, Taro, Taproot Assets, and Shielded CSV

 Client-side validation protocols allow a Bitcoin transaction to commit to some data whose validity is determined separate from the validity of the transaction under Bitcoin’s consensus rules.
 The client-side validation can take advantage of consensus rules, such as only allowing an output to be spent once within a valid block chain, but it may also impose additional rules known only to those interested in the validation.

-Taproot Assets, formerly called Taro, is a protocol heavily inspired by RGB that uses taproot’s commitment structure to allow transactions to commit to additional data.
+Taproot Assets, formerly called Taro, is a protocol heavily inspired by RGB that uses taproot’s commitment structure to allow transactions to commit to tokens.
+Unlike RGB, it does not allow state types other than token and doesn’t have Turing completeness.
 Taproot’s construction itself derives from pay-to-contract.
 As the name suggests, initial protocol development is specifically focused on the transfer of assets (that is, digital tokens that represent assets).

 Both protocols are designed to be compatible with offchain transactions, such as LN payments.
 Similar to the lifecycle of an LN channel, an onchain setup transaction is published that commits the tokens to the mutual control of involved parties; a series of offchain transactions each commits to the current allocation of the tokens between the parties; and a transaction containing the final commitment is published onchain.